Do You Know Someone In Cancer Recovery?

 Cancer Prevention Foods!

-When You Hear The Word Cancer?
+When You Hear The Word Cancer ~ What Do You Think?

 Hearing the word “Cancer,” the first reaction is sadness and denial.
 Then anger and questioning God, why?
 Don’t hold back from those natural responses.
 They are part of the process.
 So much of what cancer patients go through is a process that requires patience, and patience involves perseverance.
 That’s where holding on to God and faith is the best treatment plan offered to you. ~ Milwaukee Froedtert Hospital Chaplaincy Service